Kainar010/AWSM/README.md

 # AWSM
 AWSM - AWSM was social media.
-You can read awesome.
+Pronounced just like 'awesome'.